Azure/azure-sdk-for-js/sdk/contentsafety/ai-content-safety-rest/README.md

 [Azure AI Content Safety](https://learn.microsoft.com/azure/ai-services/content-safety/overview) detects harmful user-generated and AI-generated content in applications and services.
 Content Safety includes text and image APIs that allow you to detect material that is harmful.

+* Text Analysis API: Scans text for sexual content, violence, hate, and self-harm with multi-severity levels.
+* Image Analysis API: Scans images for sexual content, violence, hate, and self-harm with multi-severity levels.
+* Text Blocklist Management APIs: The default AI classifiers are sufficient for most content safety needs; however, you might need to screen for terms that are specific to your use case.
+You can create blocklists of terms to use with the Text API.

 **Please rely heavily on our [REST client docs](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) to use this library**

 Key links: